Health Science Center

 The HSC includes two primary campuses in Gainesville and Jacksonville as well as numerous educational, clinical, and research affiliates across the state.

-Particularly notable among the various resources available to PA students is the Harrell Professional Development and Assessment Center (med.ufl.edu/oea/comec/harrell/) which offers mock patient examination rooms and complete videotaping services that allow students to view and critique their own performance in medical communications, history-taking, and physical examinations.
+Particularly notable among the various resources available to PA students is the Anaclerio Learning and Assessment Center, which offers mock patient examination rooms and complete videotaping services that allow students to view and critique their own performance in medical communications, history-taking, and physical examinations.

-Also available to PA students is the Human Patient Simulator, affectionately known as “STAN,” which was invented at UF through the joint efforts of the College of Engineering and the Department of Anesthesiology.
+Also available to PA students is the Human Patient Simulator, affectionately known as “STAN,” which was invented at UF through the joint efforts of the College of Engineering and the College of Medicine department of anesthesiology.
 STAN can simulate a wide range of patient responses such as tears, drug reactions, respiratory distress, cardiac failure, and a host of other responses that allow students to perform procedures and tasks that would normally be available only in real-life clinical situations and that provide valuable learning experiences while not endangering the life of real patients.
 STAN is also available as a pediatric model.

-Other facilities utilized for PA education include lecture halls in the Communicore Building (library.health.ufl.edu/about/VirtualTour/locator/locateCom1st.html) which are equipped with state-of-the-art technology to support audio-visual learning aides and computer-based instructional resources.
-PA students also utilize the medical laboratories of the Health Science Center for such courses as Gross and Radiographic Anatomy, Clinical Procedures, Physical Diagnosis, Hospital Practicum, and Advanced Clinical Practicum.
-Included in the PA educational budget is a generous allocation for the purchase of human cadavers, to support the teaching philosophy of the School of Physician Assistant Studies which places inestimable value on providing opportunities for students to perform actual dissections on human cadavers instead of simply viewing prosected anatomical models.
-Proudly, the UF School of Physician Assistant Studies is one of few such programs in the nation that offer this access to human cadavers.
+Other facilities utilized for PA education include the state-of-the-art George T. Harrell, M.D., Medical Education Building and the Health Science Center’s medical laboratories, which are used for such courses as Gross and Radiographic Anatomy, Clinical Procedures, Physical Diagnosis, Hospital Practicum, and Advanced Clinical Practicum.
+PA education also includes the use of human cadavers to support the teaching philosophy of the School of Physician Assistant Studies, which places inestimable value on providing opportunities for students to perform actual dissections on human cadavers instead of simply viewing prosected anatomical models.
+Proudly, the UF School of Physician Assistant Studies is one of few such programs in the nation that offers this access to human cadavers.